aviel-fahl/injected-links/README.md

 ## License

-This project is licensed under the MIT License - see the https://opensource.org/license/mit file for details.
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

 ## Acknowledgments